 The parking addendum did not have an amount filled in the section that addresses "cost of parking".
 The tenant submitted that since there was no amount in writing he was not required to pay for parking.
-The tenant is claiming the return of parking fees paid to this landlord for the first 23 months of tenancy in the amount of \$3,450.00.

 The landlord drew my attention to the section in the parking addendum that deals with registration of the vehicle.
 This section is also blank.
 The landlord stated that the tenant's vehicle information was not recorded in the agreement and therefore the amount of the parking fee was not filled in.
-The landlord believes that since the tenant availed himself of the parking spot, he is not entitled to the return of fees paid for parking.